paramraghavan/sparksql-awsglue/handbook/0111-catalyst-implicit-optimizations.md

 ---

-## Dead Code Elimination
+## Column Pruning (Dead Code Elimination)

 ### What It Does

-Catalyst removes columns that are never used, so only needed columns are read from disk (Column Pruning).
+Catalyst removes columns that are never used, so only needed columns are read from disk.
+This is also called "Dead Code Elimination" because unused columns are eliminated.

 ### Example